-- 4.1 The Council will not use the concept of zones or quotas to restrict licensed operations. - 4.2 The Council will not take commercial 'need' into account when considering an application, as this is a matter for planning control and the market. - 4.3 The Council recognises that the cumulative impact of the number, type and density of licensed premises in a given area, which may lead to serious problems of nuisance and disorder outside and some distance from the premises, is a matter for the Licensing Committee. - 4.4 Representations may be received from a responsible authority, and/or other person, that the cumulative effect of new licences is leading to an area becoming saturated with premises, making it a focal point for large groups of people to gather and circulate away from the licensed premises themselves, creating exceptional problems of disorder and nuisance over and above the impact from the individual premises. - 4.5 In these circumstances, the Council may consider that the imposition of conditions is unlikely to address these problems and may consider the adoption of a special policy of refusing new premises licences or club premises certificates.
+- 4.1 The Council recognises that the cumulative impact of the number, type and density of licensed premises in a given area, which may lead to low level, persistent and or serious problems of nuisance and disorder outside and some distance from the premises.
+These would be matters for the Licensing Committee.
+The Council recognises that the absence of a special policy on cumulative impact does not prevent a Responsible Authority or other person making representations that an application may give rise to cumulative impact. - 4.2 Representations may be received from a responsible authority, and/or other person, that the cumulative effect of new licences is leading to an area becoming saturated with premises, making it a focal point for large groups of people to gather and circulate away from the licensed premises themselves, creating problems of disorder and nuisance over and above the impact from the individual premises.
+Queuing in itself may lead to conflict, disorder and anti-social behaviour.
+Local services such as public transport, public lavatory provision and street cleaning may not be able to meet the demand posed by such concentrations of drinkers leading to issues such as street fouling, littering, traffic and public nuisance. - 4.3 Such issues are not restricted solely to premises licensed for on-sales but also off sales, late night refreshments and fast food takeaways and premises licensed for gambling.
+Clustering of such premises can contribute to a cumulative effect that can lead to and feed crime and disorder, public nuisance, street fouling and littering.
+Such outcomes significantly impact on fear of crime and undermine feelings of security and community well being. - 4.4 In these circumstances, the Council may consider that the imposition of conditions is unlikely to address these problems and may consider the adoption of a special policy of refusing new premises licences or club premises certificates.
 This would only be wherever it receives relevant representations about the cumulative impact on the licensing objectives from responsible authorities and other persons that an area is saturated with licensed premises and the granting of any more would undermine one or more of the licensing objectives.